The global shipping industry could see substantial benefits in using bitcoin as a Ukrainian shipper negotiates its first bitcoin transaction.

 Varamar’s founder Alexander Varvarenko told Bloomberg:

 Paperwork for transactions is a complicated issue with banks, and bitcoin payments will help solve that by being faster.
-It could also help solve payment problems in countries like Pakistan, Russia, Sudan, Yemen, and Qatar, which have safe companies but are victims of sanctions being imposed against their governments.
+It could also help solve payment problems in countries like Pakistan, Russia and Qatar, which have safe companies but are victims of restrictions being imposed against their governments.

 Other industry firms are catching on too.
 Russian chartering and shipping broker Interchart Shipping Inc., is reportedly working on establishing payment rails through bitcoin since some of its customers are effectively cut off from transacting in dollars via banks.
 One of the firm’s partners, a Gibraltar-based grain trader Quorum Capital is keen on the “new way of payments” while admitting there was still homework to be done.